Plus500 does not provide CFD services to residents of the United States. Visit our U.S. website at us.plus500.com.

 Calculating indices' values can often be a complicated task.
 For example, the FTSE 100 index is calculated by compiling the total value of the London Stock Exchange's top 100 companies (FTSE 100).
 Thus, it may be hard to understand this index's performance over time.
 Nonetheless, there are two popular mathematical tools that are used in order to break down the value number from the trillions to the more digestible thousands that we know today.

-If a company initially issues 1,000 shares, this does not necessarily mean that 1,000 shares are available for purchase or trade in an open market.
+If a company initially issues 1,000 shares, this does not necessarily mean that 1,000 shares are available for purchase or trade in the open market.
 They may decide that 850 shares (85%) can be traded freely on the London Stock Exchange while the remaining 150 shares (15%) are allocated to internal directors.
-The value of the company, for the sake of the indices, will be calculated based on those 850 open market shares, excluding the non-tradeable 15%.
-The terms used to describe these shares are ‘Floating Shares’ or ‘Floating Stock’, or ‘Float’ for short.
+For the sake of the indices, the company's value will be calculated based on those 850 open market shares, excluding the non-tradable 15%.
+The terms used to describe these shares are 'Floating Shares' or 'Floating Stock', or 'Float' for short.
+Furthermore, low numbers of shares are considered 'low float stocks'.

 This can be visualised as:

-In 1984, FTSE compiled the FTSE100 and gave it an initial value of 1,000 points.
-To come to this number they did a simple equation:
+In 1984, FTSE compiled the FTSE100 (UK 100) and gave it an initial value of 1,000 points.
+To come to this number, they did a simple equation:

-Combined Float Adjusted Market Capitalization (Market Cap) of the top 100 LSE companies =1000
+Combined Float Adjusted Market Capitalisation (Market Cap) of the top 100 LSE companies =1000

 Note: The divisor value is not disclosed and is changed regularly to avoid excessive volatility.